Asada-Shino/cellular_automata/README.md

 # CELLULAR AUTOMATA
-This program is to generate all pictures produced by 1-dimension cellular automata.
+This project is to generate all pictures produced by 1-dimension cellular automata.